20 Photography Angles To Unleash Your creativity

 A two-shot is a photograph that has two subjects in the frame.
 No requirement exists that they are nearby or get the same treatment as one another.

-In many examples of a two-shot composition, one subject is positioned in the forefront while the other is behind.
+In many examples of a two-shot composition, one subject is positioned in the foreground while the other is behind.

 12. Eye-Level Photography Angle